Frequently Asked Questions

 For non-eligible candidates, Miles facilitates an online Post Graduate Diploma in Public Accounting as a bridge course; the diploma is from Amity University, a NAAC 'A' rated University based in Noida.
 You can get further information on this link - https://mileseducation.com/cpa/amity-bridge-course

-Yes, few of the State Boards recognize professional qualifications like CA/CS/CWA as 2 years of US education and award 60 credits respectively.
+Yes, few of the State Boards recognize professional qualifications like CA/CS/CWA as two years of US education and award 60 credits respectively.

 Each of the 55 US State boards have different rules and regulations with regard to the CPA examination eligibility and licensure eligibility.
 While a student may select a specific state for the exam and/or licensure, their approval is subject to satisfaction of the terms and conditions of the specific states.
 Therefore, we highly recommend that you seek the evaluation advice from our academic team who have thoroughly researched and identified the most suitable US states from where exams could be written and licenses obtained.